 Personal data we collect

-We will only collect relevant data to enable us to carry out the service you have requested or accessed, below we have set out in more detail about the personal data we collect and why we collect it.
+We will only collect relevant data to enable us to carry out the service you have requested or accessed.
+Below we set out in more detail the personal data we collect and why we collect it.
 We review our retention periods regularly and will only hold your data for as long as it is necessary for the original purpose it was collected for, as required by law or as set out in any relevant contract we have with you.

 If you enquire about one of our services we require your name, email address and contact telephone number to able us to respond to your enquiry.